 National Association of State Directors of Special Education and Council of Administrators of Special Education (2006).
 Response to Intervention: A joint paper.

 Ryser, G. (2008, April).
 Growth model analysis: Implications for gifted education.
 Presentation at the TAG Division meeting of the Council for Exceptional Children annual conference, Boston, MA.

 Wisconsin School Psychologists Association (2006).
 WSPA Position paper on Response to Intervention. http://www.wspaonline.net/PositionPapers/WSPA%20RTI%20position%20statement.doc

-The National Association for Gifted Children and its Board of Directors has reviewed this position and express general support for its views and concepts.
+The National Association for Gifted Children's Board of Directors reviewed this position and expresses general support for its views and concepts.
 November, 2009

 The National Association for Gifted Children is an organization of parents, educators, other professionals, and community leaders who unite to address the unique needs of all children and youth with demonstrated gifts and talents as well as those who may be able to develop their talent potential with appropriate educational experiences.
 We support and develop policies and practices that encourage and respond to the diverse expressions of gifts and talents in children and youth from all cultures, racial and ethnic backgrounds, and socioeconomic groups.
 To this end, NAGC supports and engages in research and development, staff development, advocacy, communication, and collaboration with other organizations and agencies that strive to improve the quality of education for all students.

 Download a PDF of this Position Statement Return to NAGC Position Statements